-COUNTRY-BY-COUNTRY R

-REPORTING
+COUNTRY-BY-COUNTRY REPORTING

-For years of assessment commencing on or after 1 January 2016, the ultimate parent company of a multinational enterprise (MNE) group that is tax resident in South Africa will be required to file a country-by-country report to SARS.
+For years of assessment commencing on or after 1 January 2016, the ultimate parent company of a multinational enterprise (MNE) group that is a tax resident in South Africa is required to file a country-by-country report to SARS within 12 months of the year-end.
 The threshold for reporting to SARS is a consolidated MNE group turnover of at least R10 billion in the fiscal year prior to the year in which the report must be submitted.
-The first report will have to be filed from 31 December 2017.
+The first report should have been filed from 28 February 2018.

-Where the ultimate parent company is not tax resident in South Africa, the SA tax resident company which forms part of the MNE group must inform SARS of the identity and tax residency of the reporting entity within 12 months.
-In certain instances the South African company may still be required to submit a report to SARS.
+Where the ultimate parent company is not tax resident in South Africa, the South African tax resident company which forms part of the MNE group must inform SARS of the identity and tax residency of the reporting entity within 12 months.

-Upon receipt of the report the revenue authority in that tax jurisdiction will then automatically exchange such information with the other tax jurisdictions in which the MNE group operates.

-The report, detailed on a country-by-country basis, will contain extensive information in respect of transactions between the group entities and includes:
+Upon receipt of the report the revenue authority in that tax jurisdiction will then automatically exchange such information with the other tax jurisdictions.
+The report will contain extensive information in respect of transactions between the group entities and includes:

 - revenue

 - profit/loss before income tax

 - income tax paid or accrued

-- · stated capital and accumulated earnings
+- stated capital and accumulated earnings

 - number of employees

 - tangible assets, other than cash or cash equivalents.